 3. Supporting the local economy- money spent locally stays local.
 It also helps maintain farmland and green space in your community

 4. Knowing where your food comes from – it’s important to understanding where the food you consume comes from.
 Locally produced food allows you to ask about farming practices and crop harvesting with the people who grew it!
 If you know where your food comes from and who grew it, you can learn more about your food and your community.

 5. Seasonal produce tastes better – seasonal produce provides a more delicious and nutrient-dense product as fruits and vegetables that are seasonally grown avoid being ‘artificially ripened” after harvesting by being gassed with ethylene or calcium carbide.
 You can taste the difference between a freshly picked mushroom from yesterday and a mushroom picked last week, factory-washed, and sealed in plastics.
 Try and it and decide for yourself!

 The Leckford Way…

 Our team of over 150 Partners practice ‘The Waitrose Way’ - healthy living, fair treatment, treading lightly on the environment and championing British produce.
 We have a long-standing relationship with over 60 suppliers from the Hampshire area, directly contributing to supporting both the local and regional food economy, something we are passionate about.
 We are the Waitrose Farm, the only UK retailer owned farm.
-We encourage visitors to the Longstock Farm Shop & Café to purchase locally grown food and have a delicious seasonal meal at our charming Café.
+We encourage visitors to Longstock Park Farm Shop & Café to purchase locally grown food and to enjoy food from our seasonal menu at our charming Café.
 We are open 7 days a week, see our hours here.